 (./configure, make, sudo make install)

-C1541.exe (for attaching the .prg file to a disk image)
+C1541.exe (for attaching the .prg file to a disk image).
+This is included in WinVice

-Note: C1541 is a part of the WinVice C64 emulator suite.
-If you download WinVice you can also run your finished game using x64.exe
+Note: If you download WinVice you can also run your finished game using x64.exe

 Copy Z80asm.exe to the bin folder in the Lantern folder.

 Use a serial connection to kermit or xmodem the file to the machine

 Alternately, you could move the image on to a CP/M disk using 22disk

 DOS Box (for running the 16 bit executables)